Menu

 • Receiving payments: possible with a Moroccan PayPal Business account

-• Withdrawing to a Moroccan bank account: possible but subject to Office des Changes constraints — withdrawals are capped and subject to specific exchange rules
+• Withdrawing to a Moroccan bank account: possible, but subject to constraints from Morocco’s Office des Changes — withdrawals are capped and governed by specific foreign exchange regulations

-• Fees: 3.4% + fixed fees per transaction for payments received from abroad
+• Fees: 3.4% + fixed fee per transaction for payments received from abroad — significantly more expensive than CMI for domestic sales

-• Stripe is not available for companies legally domiciled in Morocco
+• Stripe is not available for companies legally domiciled in Morocco.
+Some agencies offer workarounds through European entities, but these require setting up an appropriate legal structure abroad.

-Our recommendation: PayPal is relevant only if you sell to international clients who prefer PayPal.
-For 100% Moroccan sales, CMI or PayZone are cheaper and more appropriate.
+Our recommendation: PayPal only makes sense if you’re selling to international clients outside Morocco who specifically prefer PayPal.
+For 100% domestic Moroccan sales, CMI or PayZone are cheaper, simpler, and better suited to the market.

 Payoneer for Freelancers and Agencies